 Our population consists of students from throughout the district who have fallen behind in their schooling largely due to past attendance problems and who now find themselves motivated to complete their high school education.

-OAS operates on a trimester system and is the only high school in the district not on a linear timetable.
+Outreach Alternate Secondary (OAS) operates on a trimester system and is the only high school in the district not on a linear timetable.

 Real classes are taught and students choose from courses that are offered specifically to meet the needs of the student population term-by-term.